We’re famous for embracing the freedom to do the wrong thing, as often as we please.

 What’s next, conservatives ask?
 Loudspeakers mounted in public parks so that the government can lead mass exercise drills?
 That’s North Korea, not us.

 On the third hand, how is forcing people to do the right thing un-American?
 We do that all of the time.
 We pass laws to make people wear seat belts and motorcycle helmets and strap small children into car seats.
-We prohibit them from buying drugs we think are harmful to them, we limit their freedom to smoke in public and private spaces.
+We prohibit them from ing we think are harmful to them, we limit their freedom to smoke in public and private spaces.
 We’ve even made suicide illegal in most places (although that seems to me a classic case of locking the barn door after the horse is way gone).

 On the fourth hand, the problem with granting people the freedom to act in self-destructive ways is that the damage they do isn’t just to themselves.
 The societal costs of obesity, for example, are enormous in terms of health care costs, insurance premiums, and lost productivity.